-Dr. Rice joins the Museum following nineteen distinguished years at the Philadelphia Museum of Art.
+Dr. Rice joined the Museum following nineteen distinguished years at the Philadelphia Museum of Art.
 During her tenure there Dr. Rice served as Curator of Education (1986-1997), Senior Curator of Education (1997-2001), and Associate Director for Program since 2001.
 As Associate Director for Program, she oversaw the departments of Special Exhibitions, Education, Publications, the Library and the Archives.Dr.
 Rice has also headed the education departments of the Wadsworth Atheneum in Hartford, Connecticut and the National Gallery in Washington, D.C.She has over twenty-five years experience in designing and implementing innovative new programs to communicate art to the public, working with diverse community members and through community partnerships.
-She shares with the Delaware Art Museum a dedication to making museums more accessible, visitor friendly, and community minded.
+She shared with the Delaware Art Museum a dedication to making museums more accessible, visitor friendly, and community minded.

 Stephen T. Bruni (1985-2005)

 Steve Bruni was appointed Director of the Delaware Art Museum in 1985.
-Previously, Steve served as Deputy Director for Administration and as Acting Director since August of 1985.
-Steve started at the Museum by assisting in the preparation and installation of exhibitions and providing administrative support to the office of the Director, then Bruce St. John.
-Over the years, Steve has been instrumental in establishing The Museum Store, Art Sales & Rental Gallery, and Docent Program.
+Previously, Bruni served as Deputy Director for Administration and as Acting Director since August of 1985.
+Bruni started at the Museum by assisting in the preparation and installation of exhibitions and providing administrative support to the office of the Director, then Bruce St. John.
+Over the years, Bruni has been instrumental in establishing The Museum Store, Art Sales & Rental Gallery, and Docent Program.
 He has continued to supervise a growing staff and work in all phases of financial development for the Museum – from coordinating the Beaux Arts Ball to soliciting corporate funding for the operating budget, exhibitions and two major capital campaigns.